InformaticsMatters/docker-rdkit/README.md

 For each RDKit version (image tag) we build a number of images:

 * [informaticsmatters/rdkit-build-debian](https://hub.docker.com/r/informaticsmatters/rdkit-build-debian/) - this does a full build of RDKit from source.
 The result is a kitchen sink image (almost 2GB in size) that contains the entire build infrastructure and eveything that is built.
 The main purpose of this image is to build the artifacts needed for assembling the other lightweight images.
 Whist this image might be of some use for personal hacking it is NOT suitable for a public facing system as it is so large and has such a big attack surface.
 Earlier versions were named `informaticsmatters/rdkit-build`.
+NOTE: we have stopped pushing this image as it is large and not very useful.
 * [informaticsmatters/rdkit-python-debian](https://hub.docker.com/r/informaticsmatters/rdkit-python-debian/) - a Debian based distribution designed for running RDKit from Python 2.
 The image size is approx 400MB.
 The last Python 2 images are for the `Release_2018_09` release.
 * [informaticsmatters/rdkit-python3-debian](https://hub.docker.com/r/informaticsmatters/rdkit-python3-debian/) - a Debian based distribution designed for running RDKit from Python 3.
 Thes images start from the `Release_2019_03` release.
 * [informaticsmatters/rdkit-java-debian](https://hub.docker.com/r/informaticsmatters/rdkit-java-debian/) - a Debian based distribution designed for running RDKit from Java.